lizadams/EQUATES_BENCHMARK/README.md

-# gdrive_scripts
+# EQUATES Sample Sccripts

-  scripts to download data from google drive
+ This repository includes scripts to download EQUATES data from google drive and set up a CMAQv5.3.2 simulation using EQUATES input data.

-  The directory structure mimics the input data directory structure used by the EQUATES CMAQ Model run script.
+  The directory structure mimics the input data directory structure used by the EQUATE CMAQ model run script.

   NOTE: Please use the gdrive executable for linux available from the CMAS Center Google Drive to avoid Error:403: Rate Limit Exceeded errors